2qx/grpc-bchrpc-browser/docs_extra/GCS.md

+# Using Compact Block Filters

+Compact block filters are an efficient way to determine whether or not a relevant transaction may be in a block, specified in BIP158.

+By mapping input outpoints and public key scripts to a set of values, a service is able to test whether any of those data may be affected by transactions within a block, without downloading the full block or list of transactions.

 // key is first 128 bits of hash

 // P = 19 // default

-// N = 0 // default

-// n = length of data in the filter, the sum input outpoints and output public M = 784931
+// n = length of data in the filter, the sum input outpoints and output public

+// "Modulus" for reduction is a fixed constant
+M = 784931

 Serialized Outpoints
-// 32-byte little endian hash followed by 4-byte little endian
+// 32-byte little endian hash followed by 4-byte little endian index.
-// index.

 // KeySize 16 bytes